anubhab-mandal/counter/README.md

-# A Counter Extension for GNOME
+# Counter Extension for GNOME

 - Adds a counter to the top bar; Left click increases counter by 1; right click decreases counter by 1; and middle click resets counter to 0.
 - Counts are now persistent on restart [the extension keeps record of counts at /home/$USER/.counter-extension]